 ‘Kintsugi’ (Golden joinery)

 The Japanese Art of recognizing beauty in broken things

-Associated to Kintsugi is a Japanese aesthetic called Wabi-sabi which represents a Japanese world view centred on the acceptance of transience and imperfection where things can be considered to be better through imperfection.
+Associated with Kintsugi is a Japanese aesthetic called Wabi-sabi which represents a Japanese worldview centred on the acceptance of transience and imperfection where things can be considered to be better through imperfection.
 This repaired 16th century Mishima ware Hakeme type tea bowl with Kintsugi gold lacquer is an example of this.
 The repair work is not hidden.
 There has been no attempt to blend it in, disguise or hide it away.
-Instead a feature is made of it.
-In fact the feature is made with more expensive materials (gold) in a way that actually celebrates its repair or imperfection.
+Instead, a feature is made of it.
+In fact, the feature is made with more expensive materials (gold) in a way that actually celebrates its repair or imperfection.
 I love this idea.

 It utilises traditional letterpress print and woodblock type.
 Apart from the charm of the traditional printing process, I love the worn imperfections associated with the age-worn, woodblock type.
 This was exactly the type of aged character/imperfections that could be the basis for an interior for my aged camper.
 This was the source of inspiration I had been looking for!

 Reuse is often better than recycling, especially where necessity becomes the mother of invention.
 I wanted to make a table for the camper, a storage locker to fit in the rear roof area, plus a full set of interior panels for the vehicle.
 For the interior finish, I decided to reuse some of Anthony’s discarded test print letterpress posters.
 It’s always fun to bring new life to discarded items.
 Added to the list of items to be included in the interior design renovation process were some salvaged 1960’s camper interior hinges and a rusty old Triumph motorbike spanner I had buried in my toolbox for years!
 The hinges could be refreshed and used in the locker door design, and the old rusty Triumph motorbike spanner, well that’s the locker handle sorted!